-(b) A person may not qualify under the provisions of this part solely because of age or disability.
+(b) A person shall not be considered a "qualified individual" under the provisions of this part solely because of age or disability.

-(c) A request for a prescription for aid-in-dying medication under this part shall not be made on behalf of the patient through a power of attorney, an advance health care directive, or a conservator.
+(c) A request for a prescription for an aid-in-dying drug under this part shall be made solely and directly by the individual diagnosed with the terminal disease and shall not be made on behalf of the patient, including, but not limited to, through a power of attorney, an advance health care directive, a conservator, health care agent, surrogate, or any other legally recognized health care decisionmaker.

-443.3. (a) A qualified individual wishing to receive a prescription for aid-in-dying medication pursuant to this part shall submit two oral requests, a minimum of 15 days apart, and a written request to his or her attending physician.
+443.3. (a) An individual seeking to obtain a prescription for an aid-in-dying drug pursuant to this part shall submit two oral requests, a minimum of 15 days apart, and a written request to his or her attending physician.
+The attending physician shall directly, and not through a designee, receive all three requests required pursuant to this section.

-(b) A valid written request for aid-in-dying medication under subdivision (a) shall meet all of the following conditions:
+(b) A valid written request for an aid-in-dying drug under subdivision (a) shall meet all of the following conditions:

-(1) The request shall be in substantially the form described in Section 443.9.
+(1) The request shall be in substantially the form described in Section-443.9.
+443.10.

-(2) The request shall be signed and dated by the qualified individual seeking the medication.
+(2) The request shall be signed and dated, in the presence of two witnesses in accordance with paragraph (3), by the individual seeking the aid-in-dying drug.

-(3) The request shall be witnessed by at least two other adult persons who, in the presence of the qualified individual, shall attest that to the best of their knowledge and belief the qualified individual is all of the following:
+(3) The request shall be witnessed by at least two other adult persons who, in the presence of the individual, shall attest that to the best of their knowledge and belief that the individual is all of the following: